 - Access to Housing

-To that end, volunteer groups have been established around the four health priority areas to develop action plans to implement the goals and objectives identified in Healthy Nantucket 2020, as well as help foster the initial phase of the grant process.
+Volunteer groups consisting of subject experts and stakeholders have been established around the four health priority areas to develop action plans to implement the goals and objectives identified in Healthy Nantucket 2020, as well as help foster the initial phase of the grant process.
 These groups and their respective chairs include:

 - Kevin Marshall and Alex Rosenberg, Behavioral Health